cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 1. ...
 1. ...

-If you liked the circle experience: develp some ideas on how to spread the approach in your network or at work.
+If you liked the circle experience: develop some ideas on how to spread the approach in your network or at work.
 What measures could help others to start a circle as well:

 * ...
 * ...